ThomasRanvier/image_restoration/README.md

 ### BSDS500

-Images dimension: 321x481
+Images dimension: 480x320x3

 Total ground truth training images: 200.
-Each image is split in 6 sub-images of size 160x160 for a total of 200x6=1200 images, a pre-processing step is then applied to the training set.
+Each image is split in 6 sub-images of size 160x160 and randomly rotated by 0, 90, 180, or 270 degrees for a total of 200x6=1200 images, a pre-processing step is then applied to the training set.
 During preprocessing, for each training image X we:
 * Generate a noisy version of X with a noise level randomly chosen from 15, 25 or 50.
 * Generate a low resolution version of X by applying a bicubic downsampling followed by a bicubic upsampling with a downscaling factor randomly chosen from 2, 3 or 4.
 * Generate a JPEG compressed version of X by saving it with a compression level randomly chosen from 10, 20, 30 or 40.
 Total training images after preprocessing: 1200x3=3600 images.

-Each image is randomly rotated by 0, 90, 180, or 270 degrees.

 The same pre-processing as above is applied on the validation set: 100x3=300 (except for the rotation).